Epstein-Zin Utility Maximization on a Random Horizon: Epstein-Zin Preferences on a Random Horizon

 In this paper, we focus on the specification $\gamma, \psi>1$, which is the empirically relevant case, as discussed in the introduction.
 Note that this implies $\theta<0$, which will be used frequently.

-The goal of this section is to establish existence and uniqueness of the Epstein-Zin utility $V^c$ in \eqref{EQ2}.
-This has been done only for the fixed-horizon case (i.e. $\tau\equiv T$ for a fixed $T>0$) or the $\theta>0$ case; see e.g. \cite{Schroder96}, \cite{Kraft17}, and \cite{Xing}.
+The goal of this section is to establish existence and uniqueness of the Epstein-Zin utility process $V^c$ in \eqref{EQ2}.
+This has been done for the fixed-horizon case (i.e. $\tau\equiv T$ for a fixed $T>0$) or the $\theta>0$ case; see e.g. \cite{Schroder96, Kraft17, Xing}.
+We will construct $V^c$ in \eqref{EQ2} via the BSDE